-The YMCA Academy is an alternative high school, designed to support the academic and socio-emotional needs of students with learning disabilities and learning style differences.
+The YMCA Academy is an alternative high school and middle school, designed to support the academic and socio-emotional needs of students with learning disabilities and learning style differences.

-The majority of students who attend The YMCA Academy have been diagnosed with a learning disability (70% in 2015-2016), and all have an Individual Education Plan (IEP) in place.
+The majority of students who attend the YMCA Academy have been diagnosed with a learning disability (70% in 2017-2018), and all have an Individual Education Plan (IEP) in place.

 The Academy is committed to providing students identified as exceptional through the Identification, Placement and Review Committee (IPRC) with all of their accommodations.
 Our Special Education Supervisor implements a student’s current IEP immediately upon receipt.
 Each year, amendments are made to the student’s IEP based on feedback from students, staff, parents/guardians, and professionals and medical resources (doctors, Psychological Education Reports, etc.).

-- Laptop computers (1 laptop for every student)
+- Apple MacBook Airs for High School students (1 laptop for every student)

 - Cameras with video options for lesson recordings